Create Your First Agentforce 360 Agent — A Step-by-Step Guide

 • Give field-level security only for required fields

-• (Optional) Link Data Cloud for unified customer profiles
+• (Optional) Link Data360 for unified customer profiles

 • Ensure least privilege access — avoid overexposing sensitive data